-Stressor #: Harvest
+Stressor #8: Illegal Harvest

 Beginning in August, early spawning fall-run Chinook salmon begin to arrive in the Sacramento River and they likely make up the majority of the sportfishing harvest through the end of the year (NMFS 2009).
 Deliberate poaching activity is not likely heavy until later in the year when fall-run have arrived (NMFS 2009).